Skip to content

 Are coated strings harder to play?

-Definitely not!
+Absolutely not!
 If you prepare a blind test for guitar players and ask them what type of strings they are playing without seeing or knowing them in advance, most would fail to distinguish between them.
-The ones who can distinguish coated and uncoated strings would definitely do so by their feel and sound of them, not by how difficult it would feel to play with one!
+The ones who can distinguish coated and uncoated strings would definitely do so by their feel and sound, not by how difficult it would feel to play with one!

 Elixir Strings stock for years!